DCR Pool & Waterfront Safety Positions

 Water Safety Instructor

 DCR is proud to be a Licensed Training Provider of the American Red Cross Learn-to-Swim program.
-DCR lifeguards that are also certified Water Safety / Basic Swim Instructors are used to teach swimming lessons at DCR facilities.
+DCR lifeguards that are also certified Water Safety / Basic Swim Instructors are used to teach swimming lessons at DCR pools.
 If you are interested in working as a DCR lifeguard and also teaching swim lessons, visit Become a DCR Water Safety Instructor for more information.

 Help Us Improve Mass.gov with your feedback